Azure/terraform-azurerm-avm-res-databricks-workspace/examples/diagnostic-settings/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Deploy with the diagnostic settings

-This deploys the module in its simplest form.
+This deploys the module with diagnostic settings.

 ```hcl
 terraform {